zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 2. Model it directly.
 Amass a dataset where the samples are [dataset, supplemental data] pairs, and the labels are the improvement of a model (or a menagerie of models) when trained on [dataset + supplemental data] compared to [dataset] alone.
 Or, rather than (dataset, supplemental pair), you could use (parametrized model, supplemental dataset), and the label would be the improvement in performance for that specific model.

 3. "Untrain" the model on the data using gradient ascent.
 It makes intuitive sense that moving away from good performance on important data would hurt performance more than for unimportant data.
 A nice feature of this approach is that the cost is exactly 2x the cost of training (plus the cost of inferences on the test set).
 Untrain on a subset, measure, then restore the model to checkpoint before untraining on the next subset until it's unseen everything once.
-This one is hilariously naive but maybe just naive enough to work and I would love to see someone try it.
+This one is hilariously naive but maybe just dumb enough to work.

 Food you buy in a store usually comes with a label for Nutrition Facts: how many calories, how much sodium, protein, niacin it has.
 In this world, datasets would have labels showing how much they contribute to model performance on various tasks.
 We would talk about information-rich datasets the way we talk about spinach being high in fiber.